kairosity/mp3-snapathon/README.md

 - Create an application that might be monetized in the future once it develops a decent sized following of loyal users.

 ## Target users
-The target users for this application are anyone who enjoys photography as a pasttime or professionally.
+The target user for this application is anyone who enjoys photography as a past-time or professionally.
 There are no restrictions on tools or technology used to take photographs, a mobile phone camera is just as valid as a high-end dSLR or mirrorless.
 The importance is placed on the image itself, and how much that image speaks to its audience.
-The target market is also not limited by age or any other demographic, other than they will obviously be somewhat computer & technically literate.
+The target market is also not limited by age or any other demographic, other than they will obviously have to be somewhat computer & technically literate.

 ## Research
-I am a professional photographer, working in many different photographic fields for over a decade and I have a love/hate relationship with online photography competitions.
+I have a background as a professional photographer, I've worked in many different photographic fields for over a decade and I have a love/hate relationship with online photography competitions.
 Competitions based on the determination of a "panel of judges" can be overly subjective and these panels are usually comprised of the site owner who may or may not have any authority on the matter.
 I wanted to create a democratic competition where the competitors are also the judges and therefore the final awards are as meritocratic as possible.
 Especially since one of the more innovative aspects of this application is that users will be awarded points not only when their images win, but also if they vote for any of the top 3 placed images.
 In this way, users will be encouraged to actively vote for what they think are the best images, and not selectively based on strategizing.